 - Taxation CICs do not receive any preferential tax treatment and do not receive the same benefits as charitable organisations. - Lack of privacy A CIC must file annual accounts and an annual community interest report with the CIC Regulator.
 The report must set out how the CIC has benefited the community in the previous year and how it has involved stakeholders in its activities. - Conversion Once registered as a CIC the assets that the CIC holds are deemed to be for the benefit of the community and so it is difficult for a CIC to de-register as such.
-A CIC can be converted into a charity. - Increased administration Once registered, the annual community interest report is in addition to the annual return and other necessary filings required from all companies.
-A CIC must also maintain a set of statutory books.

-- Increased regulation As well as Companies House, a CIC is also regulated by the CIC Regulator and is subject to the CIC Regulations. - Public perception CICs are still relatively new and members of the public are generally still not as familiar with this legal structure compared to say guarantee companies.
-On this basis, proceeding with this structure should be considered if any public facing fundraising is required. - Complexity For clubs simply wishing to operate on a 'not for profit' basis, a company limited by guarantee may be the more straightforward and cheaper option to administer since a standard guarantee company is a legal structure which will be more familiar to banks, local authorities, accountants etc.
+A CIC limited by guarantee may convert to a charitable company or CIO (charitable incorporated organisation, see 3.4 on page 18). - Increased administration Once registered, the annual community interest report is in addition to the annual return and other necessary filings required from all companies.
+A CIC must also maintain a set of statutory books. - Increased regulation As well as Companies House, a CIC is also regulated by the CIC Regulator and is subject to the CIC Regulations. - Public perception -It may be contended that standard guarantee companies have a greater level of comparative familiarity with the public than CICs and other forms of social enterprise.
+On this basis, proceeding with this structure should be considered carefully if any public facing fundraising is required. - Complexity For Clubs simply wishing to operate on a 'not for profit' basis, a company limited by guarantee may be the more straightforward and cheaper option to administer since a standard guarantee company is a legal structure which will be more familiar to banks, local authorities, accountants etc.